ShahriarVelayat/weta/README.md

 tools and Spark ecosystem.
 The aim is to integrate them in data representation, API, workflow/pipeline, and facilitate these solid but usually overlaid algorithms to ease text analytics tasks.

+P.S.
+Weta is also a kind of insect in New Zealand.

 ## Building blocks